Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 - [Register the VRF](#vrf)
 - [Add a Batch of Routes](#route)

+NOTE: If you only want to be able to run the code then you only need to follow the Server Setup and Running the tutorial sections.
 #### <a name='server'></a>Server Setup

 On the server side, we need to configure GRPC and enable the service layer through the following CLI configuration: